A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of heart valves: Results

 We applied the proposed DW-CPD feature-tracking method to estimate leaflet deformation in three patient cohorts: (1) TV in patients with HLHS, (2) pediatric MVs, and (3) adult MVs.
-Fig.~\ref{fig:reg_performance}A shows an example where the CPD method produced a registration artifact at the leaflet edge, causing it to fold inward and protrude, resulting in self-penetration.
+Fig.~\ref{fig:reg_performance}A shows an example where the CPD method produced a feature tracking artifact at the leaflet edge, causing it to fold inward and protrude, resulting in self-penetration.
 In contrast, DW-CPD accurately tracked the leaflet deformation, eliminating this defect.
-The mean and SD of the MSD and 95$^\text{th}$ percentile HD for each leaflet within each cohort are summarized in Fig.~\ref{fig:reg_performance}B. DW-CPD was used to inform the strain calculation among the patient cohorts.
+The mean and SD of the MSD and HD$_{95}$ for each leaflet within each cohort are summarized in Fig.~\ref{fig:reg_performance}B. DW-CPD was used to inform the strain calculation among the patient cohorts.
 Overall, the registered leaflets achieved strong agreement compared with the ground truth segmentation models.
-Among the patient groups, the anterior leaflet of HLHS TVs showed the largest errors, with an average MSD of 0.357mm $\pm$ 0.068 and a 95$^\text{th}$ \%ile HD of 0.857~mm $\pm$ 0.157.
+Among the patient groups, the anterior leaflet of HLHS TVs showed the largest errors, with an average MSD of 0.357mm $\pm$ 0.068 and HD$_{95}$ of 0.857~mm $\pm$ 0.157.
+While our primary goal was to demonstrate that our methods could capture leaflet geometry across diverse valve types and morphologies, and we were not powered to determine granular associations of strain to morphology, we explored descriptive statistics of leaflet geometry and leaflet strain across all three patient populations as described in the following section.
+This serves as a demonstration of how our methods could be applied to investigate associations of strain to valve disease and morphology in future studies, and to provide initial insights in pediatric patients where understanding of the relationships between valve morphology, strain, and pathology is nascent.